hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 The things that make CNNs special are:

-1. Instead of dealing with the input data (and arranging intermediate layers of neurons) as lines, they arrange neurons in a 3D fashion (width, height, depth).
+1. Instead of dealing with the input data (and arranging intermediate layers of neurons) as linear arrays, they deal with information as 3D volumes (with width, height and depth).

-2. Neurons in one layer only connect to a small portion of the previous layer (as opposed to *every* neuron in the previous layer).
+2. Neurons in one layer only connect to a small portion of the previous layer (as opposed to *every* neuron in the previous layer as in the case of fully connected networks).

 3. Neurons in a given layer *share their weights*.

-Such an architecture allows them to retain a lot of the structure that's inherent to image data (the spatial arrangement of pixels, the fact that pixels nearby share context) and prevents the number of model parameters from growing too unwieldy, even as we introduce
+Such an architecture allows CNN to retain a lot of the structure that's inherent to image data (the spatial arrangement of pixels, the fact that pixels nearby share context) and prevents the number of model parameters from growing too unwieldy, even as we introduce